 Tickle, J.J., Hull, J.G., Sargent, J.D., Dalton, M.A., Heatherton, T.F.
 (2006).
 A structural equation model of social influences and exposure to media smoking on adolescent smoking.
 Basic and Applied Social Psychology, 28, 117-129.

 Hull, J. G., & Slone, L. B. (2004).
 Self-regulatory failure and alcohol use.
 In R. F. Baumeister & K. D. Vohs (Eds.)
 Handbook of self-regulation: Research, theory, and applications.
 New York: Guilford Press.
 Pp. 466-491.

-AFFECTIVE SELF-REGULATION WITH A FOCUS ON DEPRESSION
+AFFECTIVE SELF-REGULATION WITH A FOCUS ON COPING AND DEPRESSION

 Bakitas, M., Lyons, K.D., Hegel, M.T., Balan, S., Brokow, F.C., Seville, J., Hull, J.G., Li, Z., Tosteson, T.D., Byock, I.B., Ahles, T.A.
 (2009).
 Effects of a palliative care intervention on clinical outcomes in patients with advanced cancer.
 Journal of the American Medical Association, 302, 741-749.